Skip to main content

 Find the Clerk of Superior Court for North Carolina estate filings, county venue checks, local packet questions, and court contact details.

-North Carolina probate court usually means the Clerk of Superior Court in the proper county.
+North Carolina estate filings usually start with the Clerk of Superior Court in the proper county.
 NC Courts says estate administration is handled primarily through the clerk, and the elected clerk acts as probate judge in most estate matters.
 Use this directory to find the county office before you ask about letters, collection by affidavit, summary administration, original wills, forms, fees, or local filing rules.

 100